thomasrichardsopenx/slate/source/index.html.md

      "v": "3"
  }
 ]
+'''
 Sample batch delete
+'''curl
-curl -X DELETE --header "Content-Type: application/json" http://openx_server_name/ox/4.0/account \
+# curl -X DELETE --header "Content-Type: application/json" http://openx_server_name/ox/4.0/account \
 --cookie "openx3_access_token=token_string \
   --data='["account_uid_1", account_uid_2", "account_uid_3", "account_uid_n]'
+'''
 #### Available Fields

 You can make an available_fields request to determine an object's fields and values.
 Some available_fields requests require URI parameters, but if you do not include them the error response will indicate what is needed.
 For example, if you call GET /account/available_fields, you will receive the following error response: